 New research at the Riken-MIT Center for Neural Circuit Genetics suggests that two copies of a single memory are made at once.
 One as short-term usage, the other as a form of long-term storage.
 It is proposed that if the short and long-term versions do no liaise, the memory will not last.

-These are prints from a found cut off end of a roll of film.
-A medium used to great effect to propagate racial segregation in pre-independent Zimbabwe and globally.
-Judging by the remainders found in the box which contained this negativeless end of film, the clearly white owner had evidently succumbed to such propaganda.
+These are prints from the same found cut off end of a roll of film.
+A medium used to great effect to propagate racial segregation in pre-independent Zimbabwe both locally and globally.
+Judging by the remainders found in the box which contained this negativeless end of film, the previous owner had succumbed to such propaganda.

 RG Mugabe Way, Uncensored: A New Way To Look At Dust